tomrains/miscProjects/projects/conways-game-of-life/README.md

 would like to add some background on what it is since it's not self-explanatory

 add a reset button
+add whatever year it is (each turn is 1 year) add a little acorn icon for when you plant acorn add a little hatchet icon for when you hover over a plant

 My Garden of Life game is inspired by Conway's Game of Life [link], a simulated world where the life and death of each square depends on the vitality of the surrounding squares.
 In Conway's game of life,